An initial Theory to Understand and Manage Requirements Engineering Debt in Practice: Study Design

 \subsection{Interview Study}

 The goal of the interviews was to collect guiding themes and constructs for creating the survey questionnaire (see~\Cref{sec:study:survey}).
 We used the key informant technique~\cite{Mar96} to collect valuable evidence from experts on a specific topic.
-In particular, we selected experts with the following characteristics, the participants (1) have a role in the community which exposes them to the kind of information we sought, (2) are knowledgeable in the field of RE and TD, and (3) are willing to communicate their knowledge.
+In particular, we selected experts with the following characteristics, the participants (1) have a role in the \reva{RE}{} community which exposes them to the kind of information we sought, (2) are knowledgeable in the field of RE and TD, and (3) are willing to communicate their knowledge.

 \paragraph{Participants} The first participant is the co-founder of a company that provides services, including training, in the area of RE quality improvement with seven years of practical experience.
 The other two are product managers in a large software service provider with over 20 years of experience.
-All participants are also active researchers in the areas of RE and SE.
+All participants are also active researchers in the areas of RE and SE. \reva{We}{used convenience sampling~\cite{baltes2022sampling} as we recruited the interview participants from our personal networks.
+After noticing convergence of the guiding themes and constructs elicited by all three interview participants, we deemed the data collection of the interview study sufficiently complete.}

 \paragraph{Interview protocol} We selected the topics for the interview study---and, accordingly, the interview script---around themes mapped and adapted from the TD literature (see~\Cref{tab:conceptmap}).
 In particular, we (1) extended the concept of \textit{Value} to include an explicit discussion of its trade-off with costs; (2) organized the concepts of \textit{Principal\&Interest} and \textit{Bankruptcy} around the theme \textit{Cost structure}; (3) addressed \textit{Impact} and \textit{Symptoms} together in the \textit{TD properties} theme; (4) used the term \textit{Monitoring}---as suggested by Rios et al.~\cite{rios2018tertiary}---to include the several activities (e.g., detecting, measuring) that fall under the \textit{Tracking} concept.